Das Besten of die Resten

 Join us next week as we delve into a league that is near and dear to my heart, the French Ligue 1…

 And here come the Bayern players… After a slight delay due to technical issues, we are back with the Bundesliga Team of the Season.
-In this part, we name our midfield three.
+Previously, we named our defense and goalkeeper in this team, and in this part, we name our midfield three.
 And yes, there are Bayern players here now.
-They were coming eventually.
-Joshua Kimmich (Bayern Munich) Joshua Kimmich might be one of the […]
+They were coming eventually.…

-Yeah, you probably know who will be here… Welcome back to the Bundesliga Team of the Season, where today we name our front three.
+Yeah, you probably know who will be here… Welcome back to the Bundesliga Team of the Season.
+Previously, we named our midfield three, and today we name our front three.
 These are pretty obvious, let us get right to it.
 Robert Lewandowski (Bayern Munich) I mean, obviously.
-Robert Lewandowski is the best goal scorer on the planet.
-He might very well […]
+Robert Lewandowski is the best goal scorer on…